Top 6 Most Funded AI Startups

 Databricks

-Data intelligence platform powering enterprise AI/ML workflows with strong profitability and IPO trajectory
+Data intelligence platform powering enterprise AI/ML with $4.5B ARR, 85% Fortune 100 coverage, and an imminent public debut

 $4.2B